 They were “The Denver Broncos” and “The Carolina Panthers.”

 Now, don’t ask me why most teams of gladiators are named after a city, like “The DENVER Broncos,” while “The CAROLINA Panthers” are named after an entire state, North Carolina, and they don’t even use the “North” part in their name, given that there’s also a South Carolina, because I have absolutely no idea.

-Also, just to add to the confusion if you’re not an American person and you don’t live here and you know almost nothing about our football and geography, North Carolina is in the south, but so is South Carolina, so we call North Carolina what we call it, only because it’s north of South Carolina, even though both states are in the south.
+Also, just to add to the confusion if you’re not an American person and you don’t live here and know almost nothing about our football and geography, North Carolina is in the south.
+So is South Carolina; we call North Carolina what we call it, only because it’s north of South Carolina, even though both states are in the south.

 If you’re totally confused, we can switch back to football now, if only to confuse you even more.

 Frankly, I’m not much of a football fan, so I don’t care about it at all.
 To be honest, I care more about “the deficit,” and I don’t even know what that is.